 Most of Property Bloom clients develop to hold.
 This is because they choose to access the equity – which is created through the development process - through refinancing on completion.
 This means they don’t have selling costs like agents selling commission, capital gains tax and GST.
 Once refinanced, they can pull some equity out of the development if they choose.

 Another deciding factor in holding is in the areas of the Hunter Region we develop in, we are getting very strong rental returns.
 We find that we can maximise the rent because the villas are new.
 Tenants do pay a premium to live in a new dwelling.
-Also the vacancy rates are less than 1%.
 The gross yield on completion can be as high as 9%.
 The yield does also depend on the size of the development.
 A three villa project will have a higher yield than a dual occupancy.

 Another reason our clients hold is take advantage of the high depreciation benefits they receive on the new dwellings.
 On a typical dual occupancy, our clients are receiving around $17,000 in year one (based on Diminishing Value method).
 If you are paying lots of tax, then this is definitely one of the rewards of holding.